Remuneration Rules

 1. Management People, processes and resources People and/or processes People and/or processes

-2. Development of the field Primary responsibility Primary responsibility Important secondary duty
+2. Development of the field Primary responsibility Primary responsibility Key secondary responsibility

 Field/speciality